MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-add-bot-to-microsoft-teams-teams.md

 Now that you have published your bot, you can make your bot available to users in Microsoft Teams so you, your teammates, and the broader organization can interact with it.
 You need to [publish the bot at least once](publication-fundamentals-publish-channels-teams.md) before users can interact with the bot in Microsoft Teams.

 You can:
-- Customize your bot's appearance in Microsoft Teams
+- Customize your bot's appearance in Microsoft Teams.
-- Install the bot for yourself in Microsoft Teams
+- Install the bot for yourself in Microsoft Teams.
-- Share the bot's installation link with other users
+- Share the bot's installation link with other users.
 - Show the bot in the Microsoft Teams app store.
    - Show the bot to your teammates or [shared users](admin-share-bots-teams.md) by adding it to the Microsoft Teams app store **Built by your colleagues** section.
    - Show the bot with your organization by submitting the bot for admin approval to be featured in the Microsoft Teams app store **Built by your org** section.